justpy-org/justpy/docs/tutorial/routes.md

 jp.justpy()
 ```
 Unless you go specifically to http://127.0.0.1:8000/hello you will get the 'Page not found' JustPy message.
-What JustPy does is check if the route in the URL matches any of the defined routes.
-If it does, it runs the appropriate function and if not, it runs the function provided as a parameter to `justpy.` If no parameter is provided to `justpy`, the framework shows the 'Page not found' message.
+When a request arrives, JustPy checks if the route in the URL matches any of the defined routes.
+If it does, it runs the appropriate function and if not, it runs the function provided as the argument `justpy.` If no argument is provided to `justpy`, the framework shows the 'Page not found' message.

 Try running the following program:
 ```python